ageller/Firefly/electron-app/README.md

 ## For development and testing

 If you need to build the app for your specific operating system and/or you would like to modify the app, you will first need to clone this repo to your machine.
-You will also need to have `node`, `npm` and `conda` (e.g., miniforge) installed on your machine.
+You will also need to have `node`, `npm` and `python >3.10`  installed on your machine.

 Then within this directory you should run:
 ```
 npm install
 npm run prepare
 ```
 These commands will install the necessary node dependencies and create a version of Python and other necessary components bundled for the Firefly electron app to access.
-The prepare step assumes that you have `conda` available within your `PATH`.
+The prepare step assumes that you have `python >3.10` available within your `PATH`.
 You only need to run these commands once.

 Then to run a development version (without building):
 ```